slaise/localcache/README.md

 # Golang-localcache

 A local cache product using Go.
+The code implements a simple in-memory cache with limit size, and supports ttl.

-## How to use?
+## Quick Start?

 ```Go
 cache, err := NewCache()